conradhalling/jekyll-theme-chirpy/_posts/2025-09-03-cape-cod-2025-day-one.md

 ![Pitch pine forest near the Head of the Meadow Beach](pitch-pine-forest-near-head-of-the-meadow-beach.png){:width="800" height="600" }_Pitch Pine forest near the Head of the Meadow Beach_

 ![Head of the Meadow Beach](head-of-the-meadow-beach.png){:width="800" height="600" }_Head of the Meadow Beach_

-I managed my effort well on this short and easy day at 57% Zone 1, 33% Zone 2, and 10% Zone 3.

 For the second day of this eight-day tour, see
 [Cape Cod 2025, Day Two]( {% link _posts/2025-09-04-cape-cod-2025-day-two.md %} ).